Building the Documentation

 graphviz

-Graph visualization, used for diagrams in many places.
+Graph visualization software (provides the dot command), used for diagrams in many places.

 java